euraye/qr-code-component-frontendmentor-Eurie-Manaig/README.md

 ## Acknowledgments

-A big thank you to Colt Steele for being my teacher in web developer bootcamp 2024.
-I learned a lot doing each section of the course and I hope I learned more about web development.
-Also to the people who feedback on my <a href = "https://www.frontendmentor.io/solutions/qr-code-rNBiCybhSt"> solution</a>
+A big thank you to Colt Steele for being my teacher in the Web Developer Bootcamp 2024.
+I learned a lot from each section of the course, and I hope to continue learning more about web development.
+Also, thank you to the people who provided feedback on my<a href = "https://www.frontendmentor.io/solutions/qr-code-rNBiCybhSt"> solution.</a>